frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-5.md

 ## Dick of the day

 **Jarrod** is going to pick this one up.
 Though there were a few moments from the Frothers where a bit of composure would have won us the match.
-Telling **Hector** to fuck-off on probably his least physical play brought some weird vibes 🤸‍♂️.
+Telling **Hector** to fuck-off on probably his least physical game brought some weird vibes 🤸‍♂️.